-Formally established following the merger of two long-standing choirs in 1991, the Choir flourished for 22 years under the musical leadership of the highly respected Brian Law who retired at the end of 2013.
-The baton was then taken up by Andrew Withington who, with energy and ideas aplenty, presented a rich and varied programme covering traditional, contemporary, New Zealand and Pasifika repertoire which appealed to a wide range of audiences.
-In 2016 the Choir appointed a new Musical Director, John Linker, who is set to take the choir on a new musical journey.
+Following Brian Laws 22 year long period as Music Director the baton was then taken up by Andrew Withington who, with energy and ideas aplenty, presented a rich and varied programme covering traditional, contemporary, New Zealand and Pasifika repertoire which appealed to a wide range of audiences.
+In 2016 the Choir had the privilege of working with several distinguished guest conductors and were thrilled to have Dr John Linker take up the Musical Director role to lead the choir on the next phase of the journey.

-The Choir’s concert programme of 3-4 concerts per year is set annually by the Music Director, and often involves the contracting of professional musicians and organisations such as the Christchurch Symphony Orchestra, Christchurch Boys Choir, Woolston Brass, along with local kapa haka groups and Christchurch schools.
+The Choir’s concert programme of 3-4 concerts per year is set annually by the Artistic Director, and often involves the contracting of professional musicians and organisations such as the Christchurch Symphony Orchestra, Woolston Brass, along with local community groups and Christchurch schools and choirs.
 Previous performances have attracted soloists of international acclaim, including our very own Patron, Simon O'Neill, and a host of others.